3M Tegaderm Film

 Benefits of 3M Tegaderm film

-3M Tegaderm Film is transparent and flexes for added patient's comfort.
-It provides a sterile, waterproof barrier to outside contaminants including bacteria and viruses.
+3M Tegaderm Film is transparent and flexible for added patient comfort.
+It provides a sterile, waterproof barrier to outside contaminants, including bacteria and viruses.
 Because of its transparency, the wound site is continuously visible and can be monitored as necessary.
 Its hypoallergenic components make it safe to use by patients with sensitive skin.
 The product is fabricated from a material that allows the exchange of oxygen and vapour moisture, allowing the wound to heal quickly with minimal scarring.
 The chemical properties of the Tegaderm film prevent the necrotic tissue from forming.

 One of the most beneficial properties of 3M Tegaderm film is its ability to allow the wound to heal itself spontaneously.
 Also called autolytic debridement, the process encompasses self-digestion of the dying tissue by maintaining proper moisture levels under the dressing.
 This method of wound-care results in expedited healing time with minimal discomfort.

 How to Properly Place the Dressing

 A person can place the dressing themselves if they follow a few simple rules.
 Hands should be thoroughly washed and disinfected with an antiseptic soap or liquid.
 The wound must not be infected.
 Tegaderm transparent film dressing should be changed at least once per week.
 If any visible signs of irritation are present, the dressing should be removed.
 Below are the steps to correct the placement of the dressing.

 Transparent film dressings allow people to lead everyday lives without having to worry about infections and inflammations.
 Specially designed for everyday use, 3M Tegaderm film provides firm protection of wounds even when bathing or swimming.
 The inner environment remains sterile, allowing for faster wound healing.
 Regular replacements of the wound dressing will ensure continuous protection and minimal discomfort.